Ibiyinka Alao: Career

 In 2005, he was named Nigeria's "Ambassador of Art" by The President and Commander in Chief of The Armed Forces.
 Alao won first place in the United Nations International Art Contest involving participants from 61 countries.

 Alao worked on a painting that is a background for his "My Fireflies" Musical Theater.
 "Eternity" is one of the largest paintings in the world, measuring 100 ft (30.50 meters) wide X 12 ft (3.70 meters) tall.
-The painting was unveiled accompanied by song and dance in October 2020 at NC Church in Pennsylvania.
+The painting was unveiled accompanied by song and dance in Pennsylvania.
+This painting is currently on display as a planetarium experience at Mauch Chunk Museum and Cultural Center where Alao serves as Artist-in-Residence and President of the Board of Directors.
+This Museum is a contributing building to the Old Mauch Chunk Historic District, listed in the National Register of Historic Places in 1977.
 My FireFlies, a feature animated movie based on this painting was released by Fireflyers International Network(FIN) in celebration of World Firefly Day.

 Alao is an art ambassador for Nigeria.

 Alao's paintings have been used in art therapy for mental health, for creating peacemakers and building up community.
 They are displayed in prisons and hospitals.

 Alao's artworks have been exhibited at the Nigerian National Museum, the British Council, the Royal Netherlands Embassy, the Metropolitan Museum of Art in New York City, the Smithsonian Museum in Washington DC, The World Bank Headquarters in Washington DC, The headquarters of the United Nations in New York City, the Harvard Business School in Cambridge, Massachusetts, the Empire State Building in New York City and the Martin Luther King Center.
-Alao was invited by the director general to attend the SEC 25 class, and give a lecture at the National Institute for Policy and Strategic Studies (NIPSS) where he talked to the participants about the importance of art in government policies about peace.
+Alao was invited by the director general to attend the SEC 25 class, and give a lecture at the National Institute for Policy and Strategic Studies (NIPSS) where he talked to the participants about the importance of art in diplomacy and government policies about peace.
 He is an honorary member of the National Institute.

 James Wolfensohn, the chairman emeritus of Carnegie Hall in New York City and former president of the World Bank Group, hosted Alao's artworks during the exhibit "Visions and Vignettes" - a collection of 18 contemporary colourful Tempera pieces.
 It was curated by the World Bank Art Program in partnership with the Smithsonian Museum.
 Three pieces of Alao's work are in the permanent collection of the World Bank.